Steffo99/flyingsnake/README.md

 The blocks layer contains the colors of the blocks present in the world.

-It can be selected with the `--blocks` flag, or turned off with the `--no-blocks` flag.
+It can be selected exclusively with the `--blocks` flag, or turned off with the `--no-blocks` flag.

 ![The blocks layer](https://i.imgur.com/E05kgOA.png)